swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 This approach optimizes resource usage by ensuring that GPU resources are only used when necessary.

-!!! note
+!!! info

-    For our small experiment, there is actually no need to have a GPU to train the model.
-This is done solely for demonstration purposes.
-In a real-life production setup with a larger machine learning experiment, however, training with a GPU is likely to be a strong requirement due to the increased computational demands and the need for faster processing times.
+    Since Kubernetes does not allow running Docker directly within a container for security and architectural reasons, only the training and reporting steps will be executed on the self-hosted runner.
+The generated model artifact will then be transferred to the main runner on GitHub, which operates on a traditional VM.
+    This environment supports Docker, allowing the artifact to be containerized and stored in the container registry.

 The runner uses a custom Docker image that includes the necessary dependencies to run the workflows.

 At the root level of your Git repository, create a `docker` folder.
 The following table describes the files that you will create in this folder:

 | **File**          | **Description**                                    | *Role**                                       |
 | ----------------- | -------------------------------------------------- | --------------------------------------------- |